NickCondon/Nuclei-Cyto_MeasuringScipt/README.md

-This script takes 2D images of Zebrafish and finds the nuclei for measuring. <br><br> It then converts  all Green labelling (ch1) into 32-bit, NaN background, before measuring the nuclei mean intensity. <br><br> A region around the nuclei is measured by creating a banding selection of a user defined distance. <br><br> Output files are saved into a directory called results
+This script takes 2D images of Zebrafish and finds the nuclei for measuring. <br><br> It then converts  all Green labelling (ch1) into 32-bit, NaN background, before measuring the nuclei mean intensity. <br><br> A region around the nuclei is measured by creating a banding selection of a user defined distance. <br><br> Output files are saved into a results directory.

 ## Running the script